Chart Color Schemes

 Population

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population dynamics anticipate an above median growth for statistical areas across the nation.
-The Tamborine (SA2) is expected to grow by 995 persons to 2041, reflecting a total increase of 23.3% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+By 2041, an increase of 1,017 persons is projected for Tamborine, reflecting a total rise of 23.7% over the 17 years.

 Frequently Asked Questions - Population